airwallex/airwallex-payment-demo/docs/wechat.md

 ## Guide

-The following steps demonstrates the best practices to integrating with our payment platform.
+The following Steps demonstrates the best practices to integrating with our payment platform.
 Code is in Javascript.

 Want more details?
 See the integration in [React](/integrations/react/src/components/Wechat.jsx).